-Coronary artery disease, or CAD, happens when cholesterol-containing deposits (plaque) build up on the inner walls of coronary arteries over time.
+Coronary artery disease, or CAD, happens when cholesterol-containing deposits (plague) build up on the inner walls of coronary arteries over time.
 This causes the arteries to harden and narrow, which decreases blood flow to the heart.
 As a result, your heart doesn't get the blood, oxygen and nutrients it needs, which can lead to chest pain or other symptoms.
-In some cases, it can lead to a heart attack which is caused when the heart muscle dies because of the absence of blood flow.1
+In some cases, it can lead to a heart attack, which is caused when the heart muscle dies because of the absence of blood flow.1

-The build-up of plaque can be attributed to poor lifestyle habits such as smoking and obesity, but it can also be caused by such as aging or a family history of heart disease.
+The build-up of plaque can be attributed to poor lifestyle habits such as smoking and obesity, but it can also be caused by things that cannot be avoided, such as aging or a family history of heart disease.1